Kentucky Governor Exposed His Nine Children To The Chickenpox Virus Rather Than Vaccinate Them

 As the debate of whether or not to vaccinate heats up in light of the recent increased cases of measles, a Kentucky governor admits he sent his nine children to a “chickenpox party” rather than have them vaccinated against the disease.

-According to CNN, Kentucky Governor Matt Bevin preferred his children were exposed to the virus naturally rather than have them vaccinated against it.
+According to CNN, Kentucky Governor Matt Bevin preferred his children to be exposed to the virus naturally rather than have them vaccinated against it.
 He then described the event to WKCT, a Bowling Green radio station.

-“They had it as children,” Bevin explained.
 “They were miserable for a few days, and they all turned out fine.”

-Bevan explained to the radio station that when he discovered that a child of one of their neighbors had the chickenpox virus, the conscious decision was made to expose all of his children to the virus.
+Bevin explained to the radio station that when he discovered that a child of one of their neighbors had the chickenpox virus, the conscious decision was made to expose all of his children to the virus.
 This is often referred to as having a “chickenpox party” in which healthy children are exposed to a sick child in order to build up their natural immunity to the virus.
 It is usually believed that it is better for someone to catch chickenpox when they are a child as to do so as an adult can have severe consequences in susceptible individuals.

 “They got the chickenpox on purpose because we found a neighbor that had it and I went and made sure every one of my kids was exposed to it, and they got it,” Bevan explained.